Location: Decary Hall Room 119

 Career Services helps students with career and life planning.
 Career advising and assistance are available for students who need help choosing a major, learning about career options, identifying/clarifying skills, interest and career goals, applying to graduate school, and developing job search strategies.
 Special topic outreach programs are presented throughout the academic year.

 Location: Petts Health Center

 Phone: (207) 602-2549

 The Student Counseling Center provides a variety of services which address the psychological and emotional health of the graduate and undergraduate student population.
 Individual, group, or couple counseling is available.
 In keeping with UNE’s focus on health promotion and maintenance, services such as workshops, special issues groups, informational sessions, developmental programming and consultation are designed to address the on-going needs of UNE’s population.
 Counseling is free and confidential.

 Phone: (207) 602-2815

-Disability Services provides the qualified student with a documented disability, equivalent access to, and equal opportunity in, the educational environment.
-A major goal of Disability Services is to assist the student to achieve maximum independence.
+The Student Access Centerprovides the qualified student with a documented disability, equivalent access to, and equal opportunity in, the educational environment.
+A major goal of the Student Access Center is to assist the student to achieve maximum independence.
 The University will make a good faith effort to provide an effective accommodation to the student with a documented disability.